Claude Code Plugins

 • Test describes ONE specific behavior

-• Test is readable and understandable
+• Test name is clear

-• Expected behavior is clear from test name
+• Expected behavior obvious

-Goal: Write the simplest code that makes the test pass
+Goal: Simplest code that makes test pass

 // Calculator.ts